Here are the latest odds for Euro 2024 - who are the favourites?

-Euro 2024 has entered the crunch stage of the tournament after moving into the pulsating knockouts, with England, France, Netherlands and more all confirmed in the quarter finals of the competition - though host Germany have been eliminated.
+Euro 2024 has entered the crunch stage of the tournament after moving into the pulsating knockouts.
+Spain and France are already confirmed in the semi-finals of the competition and await the likes of England, Switzerland, Turkey and the Netherlands in the final.

 The Tartan Army headed home after a devastating last-gasp second to Hungary in Stuttgart in the group stage, however, the Scottish invasion on Germany will be remembered for years to come, despite the familiar group stage exit.